Power-Imbalance Allocation Control of Power Systems-Secondary Frequency Control: Secondary frequency control of power systems

 The methods that we discussed above, concern controlling the nonlinear system (\ref{eq:model1}) based on passivity methods.
 However, the linearized version of the evolution equations (\ref{eq:model1}) was also addressed based on primal-dual method in the literature.
 For example, Li \emph{et al.} proposed an Economic AGC (EAGC) approach for the multi-area frequency control \cite{EAGC}.
 In this method each controller exchanges control signals that are used to successfully steer the state of the system to a steady state with optimized dispatch, by a partial primal-dual gradient algorithm \cite{Boyd2010}.
 Unfortunately, transient performance was not considered in the method.
 A potentially very promising method to the control of the linear system was recently proposed by Zhao \emph{et al.} In \cite{UC} a novel framework for primary and secondary control, which is called Unified Control (UC), was developed.
 The advantage of UC is that it automatically takes care of the congestions that may occur in the transmission lines.
 Numerical simulations results show that the UC can effectively reduce the harmful large transient oscillations in the frequency.
 However, so far a theoretical analysis on how the UC improves the transient performance is lacking.
 Other recently reported study are by Liu \emph{et al.} in \cite{Liu2016} and by Z. Wang \emph{et al.} in \cite{Wangzhaojian2017}.
-They investigated distributed real-time optimal power flow control, while at the same time they provide a stability analysis.
 These methods optimize both control costs and manages power flow congestion using the principle of consensus control, but cannot prevent large frequency deviations at short times.
 For more details of distributed frequency control, we refer to the survey paper \cite{Molzahn2017}.

 Finally, we mention here control methods whose underlying principle is neither based on integral control nor on primal-dual method.
 The optimal load-frequency control framework by Liu \emph{et al.}, described in \cite{Liu2003}, is an example of such a method.
 The goal is still to optimize the control costs and frequency deviation, but rephrasing it as a finite horizon optimization problem.
 This can only be solved when the loads are precisely known within the selected time horizon.
 Obviously, this will require very precise forecasting of the loads.
 A more robust approach based on the concept of the Active Disturbance Rejection Control (ADRC) \cite{Han2009}, was pursued by Dong \emph{et al.} \cite{Dong2012}.
 The method is robust against model uncertainties, parameter variations and large perturbations which was employed to construct a decentralized load frequency approach for interconnected systems.
 However, the decentralized control employed in this method prevents a solution to Problem \ref{problem2}.